ernest-bruce/human-internet/humanity/humanity.md

 · multiple experiences, generated using the same data, by companies with different backgrounds, sensitivities, and target audiences, make for an ecosystem that supports multiple products, each perfect for specific groups of people, while promoting inclusion, tolerance, and community for everyone

 you need an open environment that promotes the creation and nurture of competing and complementary services that cater to your specific needs
-· in such an environment, you  choose the services that best address your needs, instead of having to use the only one that amassed enough users to make it attractive to investors, despite its many and profound shortcomings
+· in such an environment, you  choose the services that best address *your* needs, instead of having to use the only one that amassed enough users to make it attractive to investors, despite its many and profound shortcomings

 for example, instead of one big social·service provider whose approach to social networking, privacy, interface, and overall experience you do not like, you should be able to use two (or more) providers, one that caters to the politician in you, providing tools that let you analyze the political makeup of districts, and one that specializes in your inner scientist, providing bespoke content about the latest advances in biological and nuclear research
 · because both services use the social_data from your datapod, your connections, relations, groups, and communities are the same in both services (because they do not host your personal_data on their infrastructure)
-· however, each service offers custom interaction models that match the expectations of each service’s target audience
+· however, each service offers custom interaction models that match the expectations of each services target audience
-· with capable *smart_software* driving the experience, your social_interface is an amalgam of the features of the two services, providing a smooth *social_experience* in which you get the best of both services
+· with capable [digital_organisms][digital_organisms] driving the experience, your social experience is an amalgam of the features of the two services; you get the best of both services
-· this way, your digital social_life is richer, more efficient, and more satisfying than what one big, unfocused social service can provide
+· this way, your digital social life is richer, more efficient, and more satisfying than what one big, unfocused social·networking service can provide

 &nbsp;

-#### b. focusing on particular aspects of digital·life
+#### b. focusing on particular aspects of digital life
 [**Shapr**][Shapr] is a social network that facilitates introductions between professionals using a [**Tinder**][Tinder]-like interface
-· although [**LinkedIn**][LinkedIn] is a social network for professionals too, it does not offer Shapr’s specialized functionality (Shapr’s sole purpose is to help people make connections)
+· although [**LinkedIn**][LinkedIn] is a social network for professionals too, it does not offer Shapr’s specialized functionality; Shapr’s sole purpose is to help people make connections
 · LinkedIn suggests connections between people, but the basis on which the service makes those suggestions is vastly different from Shapr’s (LinkedIn’s recommendations are based largely on the people you are connected to thru   LinkedIn, or on the email addresses of people in your address book)
 · plus, the entire Shapr experience, from first launch to daily use, exudes its narrow goal of helping you connect with people who share your interests
 · [**Facebook**][Facebook] also makes connection suggestions, but the reasons that drive it to make them are, likewise, not as explicit as Shapr’s